 Summer Researchers in Global Health (SRGH) interns participate in the following activities:

-- Develop an independent research project in collaboration with a UCSF expert in one of several critical global health areas, including malaria surveillance and elimination; HIV/AIDS response; maternal, newborn, and child health improvement; global health economics and financing solutions; and tuberculosis control.
+- Develop an independent research project in collaboration with a UCSF expert in one of several critical global health areas, including HIV/AIDS, malaria, tuberculosis, maternal mortality, preterm birth, climate change, and more.

 - Apply practical problem-solving skills to global health research through a variety of methods, including literature reviews, analysis of qualitative interviews, data management and informatics, and support for international policy and research meetings.

-- Establish a general understanding of global health by completing the introductory online seminar, Global Health Foundations, with weekly in-person discussions led by graduate student instructors.
+- Establish a general understanding of global health through weekly case discussions and group activities led by graduate student instructors.

-- Attend lectures led by epidemiologists, doctors, and other global health professionals.
+- Attend lectures and discussions led by epidemiologists, doctors, and other global health professionals.

-- Present research findings to UCSF faculty and staff, parents, program peers, and high school faculty at a concluding event.
+- Present research findings to UCSF faculty and staff, parents, program peers, and high school faculty at a concluding Project Showcase.

 Interns may qualify for a stipend of up to $2,000.

-During the academic year, UCSF’s global health faculty and staff are available to present on global health topics at participating schools, by request.
+During the academic year, UCSF’s global health faculty and staff present on global health topics at participating schools, by request.

-The SRGH internship program seeks to build broad interest in the critical field of global health and encourages applications from high school students with diverse backgrounds.
+The SRGH program seeks to build broad interest in the critical field of global health and encourages nominations of high school students with diverse backgrounds.
 All interns must be rising high school seniors.
 Previous global health experience is not required.